alekseyzimin/EviAnn_release/README.md

 EviAnn (Evidence Annotation) is novel genome annotation software.
 It is purely evidence-based.
 EviAnn derives protein-coding gene annotations from RNAseq data and/or transcripts, and alignments of proteins from related species.
 EviAnn outputs annotations in GFF3 format.
 EviAnn does not require genome repeats to be soft-masked prior to running annotation.
 EviAnn is stable and fast.
 Annotation of a mouse (M.musculus)  genome takes 2.5 hours on a single 24 core Intel Xeon Gold server (assuming input of aligned RNA-seq reads in BAM format and ~346Mb of protein sequences from several related species including human).

+Development of EviAnn is supported in part by NSF grant IOS-2432298, and by NIH grants R01-HG006677 and R35-GM130151.

 # Installation instructions

 To install, first download the latest distribution tarball EviAnn-X.X.X.tar.gz (not one of the Source code files!) from the github release page https://github.com/alekseyzimin/EviAnn_release/releases.
 Replace X's below with the version number.
 Then run: